 Organizations can spend millions of dollars on cybersecurity defenses and consultants.
-Beyond the traditional tools like firewalls, system information and event management (SIEM) and anti-virus, it is easy to get caught up in the most sophisticated threat detection using artificial intelligence, machine learning and user behavior and analytics.
+Beyond the traditional tools like firewalls, SIEMs and anti-virus, it is easy to get caught up in the most sophisticated threat detection using artificial intelligence, machine learning and user behavior and analytics.
 All of these tools have their place and can be very valuable, however, one problem looms large: